joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 Some resource names, such as PaaS services with public endpoints or virtual machine DNS labels, have global scopes, so they must be unique across the Azure platform.

-The use of these limitations and scopes have been used to determine the following naming conventions, across associated client resources.
+The use of these limitations and scopes have been used to determine the following naming conventions across associated client resources.

 | Casing | Name Format |
 | --- | --- |